turnerlabs/fargate/README.md

 #### Options

 There are several ways to specify parameters.
-Each item takes precendence over the item below it:
+Each item takes precedence over the item below it:

 1. CLI arguments (e.g., `--cluster my-cluster`)